-NOTE: Effluents and waste is not a material issue for UPS, but we provide some perspective in this report for those stakeholders who have an interest in this issue.
+NOTE: Effluents and waste is not a material issue for UPS, as determined by our materiality assessment.
+We provide some perspective in this report for those stakeholders who have an interest in this issue.

 UPS is currently collecting and disclosing data for solid, hazardous, and nonhazardous waste for operations in the U.S., based on information provided by our waste disposal vendors.
 Because UPS is not involved in manufacturing, our management and mitigation of effluents and waste is limited primarily to solid waste disposal and recycling from supplier packaging, pallets, scrap metal, office paper, plastics, and mixed recycling, as well as generated waste from aircraft maintenance, vehicle maintenance, and facility operations.